About the Cully TIF Exploration

 Is this a new tax that I have to pay?

 No, this is not a new tax.
-Some of the taxes already being paid by property owners will be set aside to pay for projects in the Community-Led Development District.
+Some of the taxes already being paid by property owners will be set aside to pay for projects in the Community-Driven Development District.

 How would the funding work?